 The following suggestions can help with the problem:

-- When lines run from a heated building to an outdoor area, dew forms and can freeze.
+- Use Alcohol: When lines run from a heated building to an outdoor area, dew forms and can freeze.
 To help prevent this from happening, a small amount of alcohol can be added to the air stream.
 Install an extra lubricator (metal bowl) down stream from the present lubricator.
 Fill with alcohol and adjust the flow.
 All devices down stream (regulators, valves, etc.) will be aided in this manner.

-- Oil used outside in low temperatures may be thinned with kerosene or light fuel oil.
+- Light Oil: Oil used outside in low temperatures may be thinned with kerosene or light fuel oil.
 We recommend the use of light oil (10W) such as Marvel ®Mystery Oil, mixed half and half with a thinner.
 This mixture is good to -25°F, and helps to produce slush instead of hard ice.

 squirted directly into the air hose along with equal amounts of lubricant